Urigo/angular-meteor/README.md

 ### Install package:
 This package is not published yet.
-If you want to try it out, please, clone it from the current repo into a local folder.
+If you want to try it out, please, clone it into a local folder from the current repo.

 ### Import Angular2 into your app:
 Package supports TypeScript and Babel (.jsx file extension) as languages for development with Angular2.